 The is not operator does the opposite, excluding any records that match the value(s) you provide next.

 The is null and is not null operators are special cases that allow you to include or exclude records based on if they contain the special value NULL.
 If you aren't familiar with the concept of NULL values in databases, you probably won't need to worry about this option.
 Note that if you choose either of these selectors, the values list will disappear as it is not needed.

 The is empty and is not empty operators are special cases that allow you to match against a blank value.
 These are necessary because the values list is unable to capture the concept of a blank value.
 Note that if you choose either of these selectors, the values list will disappear as it is not needed.

 This final section of the filter builder allows you to specify one or more vales for the filter.
 It offers a predictive type-to-search feature that will automatically suggest values from your data set based on what you type.

-After selecting one value, just click the or... button to add another to be included in the filter logic.
+After selecting one value, you can continue selecting to add another value to be included in the filter logic.
 In our case, we chose to include records where the Region is EMEA or APAC.

 Filtering on Multiple Fields

 In some cases, you may want to introduce complex logic by filtering on multiple fields, and even using a combination of and/or logic in your filters.